molitio/molitio-web-engine/packages-utils/molitio-wiki/deployment/LocalDevelopmentDockerCompose.md

     The `--build` flag ensures that images are rebuilt if their Dockerfiles have changed.
 4.  **Accessing Services:**
     *   The Resource Hub API will typically be accessible via the Resource Hub Gateway, e.g., `http://localhost:8080/api` (the exact port will be defined in `docker-compose.yml` and `nginx.conf`).
-    *   The PostgreSQL database will be accessible to the API service on its internal Docker network name and port (e.g., `resource-hub-db:5432`).
+    *   The MongoDB database will be accessible to the API service on its internal Docker network name and port (e.g., `resource-hub-db:27017`).

 ## Dockerfiles